Shortgrass prairie

 The shortgrass prairie is an ecosystem located in the Great Plains of North America.
 The two most dominant grasses in the shortgrass prairie are blue grama (Bouteloua gracilis) and buffalograss (Bouteloua dactyloides), the two less dominant grasses in the prairie are greasegrass (Tridens flavus) and sideoats grama (Bouteloua curtipendula).
 The prairie was formerly maintained by grazing pressure of American bison, which is the keystone species.
 Due to its semiarid climate, the shortgrass prairie receives on average less precipitation than that of the tall and mixed grass prairies to the east.

-The prairie includes lands to the west as far as the eastern foothills of the Rocky Mountains and extends east as far as Nebraska and north into Saskatchewan.
+Lying largely in the rain shadow of the mountains to the west, the prairie includes lands in the eastern foothills of the Rocky Mountains and extends east as far as Nebraska and north into Saskatchewan.
 The prairie stretches through parts of Alberta, Wyoming, Montana, North Dakota, South Dakota, and Kansas, and passes south through the high plains of Colorado, Oklahoma, Texas, and New Mexico.

 History

 The shortgrass prairie has a long human history.
-The Kiowa, Comanche, and Arapahoe peoples occupied the land, hunting bison and pronghorn.
+The Kiowa, Comanche, and Arapaho peoples occupied the land and hunted bison and pronghorn.
 Seasonally, these tribes would stage hunts in the adjacent mountains such as the Rocky Mountains.
-To manage the prairie these tribes and their predecessors likely used fire.
+To manage the prairie, those tribes and their predecessors likely used fire.
 They would create fuel breaks, a gap in vegetation or other combustible material that acts as a barrier to slow or stop the progress of a brushfire or wildfire.
 A firebreak may occur naturally in areas without vegetation or other fuel, such as a river, lake or canyon around their settlements.
 These fuel breaks would also entice large herbivores to patches of fresh new growth.

 European explorers, trappers, and fur traders began to settle the shortgrass prairie.
 They developed an extractive economy that led to the later growth and industrialization of the prairie.
-In the mid- and late 19th century the railroads expanded transportation channels, helping to increase settlement, predominantly in rural and small towns.
-While more people began to settle in the prairie, large-scale cattle and sheep ranching increased as well.
-This later led to the development of gold, silver, and copper mining communities.
+In the mid-to-late 19th century, the railroads expanded transportation channels and helped to increase settlement, predominantly in rural and small towns.
+While more people began to settle in the prairie, large-scale cattle and sheep ranching increased as well and later led to the development of gold, silver, and copper mining communities.

 Dust Bowl

-In the 1920s, El Niño played a big role in the success of crop growing in the short grass plains.
-El Niño caused more precipitation throughout the prairie, promoting plant growth.
+In the 1920s, El Niño played a big role in the success of crop growing in the shortgrass prairie by causing more precipitation throughout the prairie and promoting plant growth.
 The success encouraged farmers to buy more efficient farming equipment.
 With the new equipment, farmers turned up the native land, exposing the soil.
 By the time the 1930s came around, it was too late to protect the soil with grass.
 The unprotected soil contributed to the Dust Bowl by being blown around and creating dust storms.